-All advertisements will clearly state that Insert organisation is an equal opportunities employer and that the position is open to candidates from within all nine grounds of the Employment Equality Act 1998 and Equality Act 2004 and the Equal Status Act 2004.
+All advertisements will clearly state that Insert organisation is an equal opportunities employer and that the position is open to candidates from within all nine grounds of the Employment Equality Acts 1998 to 2011 and the Equal Status Acts 2000 to 2011.
 The wording of the advertisements should encourage applications from people with ability to do the job.
-The questions posed will focus on requesting information on relevant work-related educational attainments, skills, knowledge and abilities.

-Advertisements should indicate that accommodations will be provided to candidates on receipt of notification for same.
+Advertisements should indicate that accommodations will be provided to candidates who ask for them.